 2. When the reverse side of the fabric is hidden, you can turn using the same thread.
 You can carry the working thread at the back of the cloth if the distance is not more than an inch.
 Try to leave the carrying thread loose to avoid puckering of the fabric.

-The centres should be left open.
+The centers should be left open.
 It should look like as in this illustration.
 Any thing apart from this is wrong.

 |1.
 Horizontal & vertical lines||2.
 Diagonal lines||3.
 Curved lines|

-There might are a few ways in which the designs could be transfered to a cloth.
+There are a few ways in which the designs could be transferred to a cloth.

 2. Using a tracing paper to copy the design from the design sheet to the fabric.